navidk381/dotfiles/README.md

 7. Replace the .zashrc file simply by the .zashrc you have under ```$HOME/.zshrc```

 8. Install the font "Inconsolata for Powerline.otf"

 9. Change the font to "Inconsolata for Powerline" in the Terminal preferances

+10. Log out and log in.